-Rodney signed a large free agent contract with the Los Angeles Angels of Anaheim the following season, but had two poor seasons on the West Coast, as he was slowed down by injuries.
+Rodney signed a large free agent contract with the Los Angeles Angels of Anaheim before then 2010 season, but had two poor seasons on the West Coast, as he was slowed down by injuries.
 He saved only 17 games over the two seasons and was limited to 32 innings in 2011.

 Rodney won the 2012 American League Comeback Player of the Year Award following a tremendous season as closer of the Tampa Bay Rays in 2012.
 He had signed with the team in spring, then became the closer as incumbent Kyle Farnsworth began the season on the disabled list.
 He set a record with an ERA of 0.60, the lowest ever by a reliever pitching at least 60 innings, bettering the 0.61 set by Dennis Eckersley in 1990.
 He did not allow a run after August 14th, a string of 19 straight scoreless appearances to finish the season.
 He gave up only 5 earned runs in 74 2/3 innings and saved 48 games.
 He continued his dominance in the 2013 World Baseball Classic, as he made 6 appearances in the 7 games played by the Dominican Republic national team.
 He did not give up a single run and recorded a save in every appearance, setting a tournament record, as the Dominicans won their first title.
-No pitcher had ever saved more than three games in a Classic before, Francisco Rodriguez and Chan-ho Park having even notched that many.
+No pitcher had ever saved more than three games in a Classic before, with only Francisco Rodriguez and Chan-ho Park having even notched that many.
 Rodney thus not only became the single-tournament Classic leader in saves but the career leader.
 He made the tournament All-Star team, joining Kenta Maeda and Nelson Figueroa as the selected hurlers.

 - 2012 AL Comeback Player of the Year Award

-- 30 Saves Seasons: 3 (2009, 2012 & 2013)
+- 30 Saves Seasons: 5 (2009, 2012-2014 & 2017)

-- 40 Saves Seasons: 1 (2012)
+- 40 Saves Seasons: 2 (2012 & 2014)